puckj/email-service-nestjs/README.md

 | | hours
 | minutes
 seconds (optional)
+```
 Some sample cron patterns are:
-```
-example
 - ```* * * * * *```	every second
 - ```45 * * * * *```	every minute, on the 45th second
 - ```0 10 * * * *```	every hour, at the start of the 10th minute
 - ```0 */30 9-17 * * *```	every 30 minutes between 9am and 5pm
 - ```0 30 11 * * 1-5```	Monday to Friday at 11:30am

 ## Running the app